fengyuanchen/viewerjs/README.md

   - `3`: show the title only when the screen width is greater than 992 pixels
   - `4`: show the title only when the screen width is greater than 1200 pixels
   - `Function`: customize the title content
-  - `[Number, Function]`: the first element indicate the visibility, the second element customize the title content
+  - `[Number, Function]`: the first element indicates the visibility; the second element customizes the title content

-Specify the visibility and the content of the title.
+Specify the visibility and content of the title.

 > The name comes from the `alt` attribute of an image element or the image name parsed from its URL.